XuanYee06/Y1S1_25261/SECR1013 - Digital Logic/README.md

 <br>

 ## 🧠 Reflection
 In Digital Logic, I learned the fundamental concepts that make up computer hardware systems.
 I discovered how computers use binary numbers and logic gates to process information.
 Through exercises on Boolean algebra and circuit design, I understood how simple logical functions can create complex digital circuits.
 This course helped me appreciate the importance of logic design in building reliable and efficient computer systems.
 I also developed stronger analytical and problem-solving skills while designing and testing logic circuits.
 Through hands-on exercises, I learned how small logical operations combine to form complex systems.
 This subject built my foundation for understanding how computer hardware works.
-The lab sessions and project helped me understand logic functions more effectively.
+Besides that, the lab sessions and project helped me understand logic functions more effectively.